 If you’re wondering how prevalent mental illness is in the U.S., here are the official numbers.
 1 in 5 adults in America have or will experience a mental illness, and 1 in 25 adults live with a serious mental illness.
 However, healthcare costs, a lack of access to care and the perceived social stigma means many adults don’t receive treatment.
 These untreated mental health issues can lead to additional problems such as addiction, homelessness, or incarceration.

 Self-Stigma Among Veterans

-Some veterans, interviewed during the PBS special “War on the Brain”, reported not seeking treatment due to being embarrassed and not identifying PTSD as something they could relate to.
+Some veterans, interviewed during the PBS special War on the Brain, said that PTSD wasn’t something they could relate to.
 Those with higher ranks stated they were concerned about looking weak and undependable as leaders in the military.
-Additionally, the veterans stated they felt they had to minimize their condition and that it was simply a part of service to be dealt with silently.
-All these concerns and stereotypes internalized in veterans has caused only 8% of all veterans using the Department of Veteran’s Affairs (VA) services to seek treatment for PTSD, even though an estimated 20 percent of Iraq and Afghanistan veterans and 30 percent of Vietnam veterans are thought to have the disorder.
+These veterans felt they had to minimize their condition and deal with it silently as part of their service.
+The result of these concerns?
+Only 8% of all veterans use Department of Veterans Affairs (VA) services to seek treatment for PTSD – even though an estimated 20 percent of Iraq and Afghanistan veterans and 30 percent of Vietnam veterans are thought to have the disorder.